UCSF-TI/tipcc-web/about/how-to-join.md

 * UCSF email address
 * UCSF active directory user name (e.g. SOM\\..., CAMPUS\\...)
 * GitHub user name (to create an account go to https://github.com/join/)
-* How is the new user affiliated with the Cancer Center?
+* How is the person affiliated with the Cancer Center?
-* Which lab or group is the user associated with?
 * Other useful information